 Best Standing Desk Mat of 2021

-The Ergodriven Topo Comfort Mat is a clear favorite among our test team.
+Our testers had an unmistakable preference for the Ergodriven Topo Comfort Mat.
 Its solid foam construction creates a damp feeling that both cushions and supports, allowing us to stand for long periods without tiring.
 Given that the conventional wisdom around standing desks is to alternate between both standing and sitting, having a mat that easily slides under your desk makes this transition a lot easier.
 The Topo's raised edges allowed us to push the mat quickly under the desk and pull it back out with one foot.
-We discovered that the mat's size works best with desks with nothing underneath it.
+We discovered that the mat's size works best with desks with nothing underneath them.
 Our testers found that they stood and worked longer atop this mat than others due to the various feet positions this model promotes.

-The Topo is one of the most expensive mats we tested, though it does come in a slightly smaller, less pricey size.
+The Topo is one of the most expensive mats we tested, though it is also available in a slightly smaller, more affordable size.
 It's also more of a one-trick pony than the other mats.
 If you're serious about alternating between standing and sitting at your desk and want a high-quality mat, the Ergodriven Topo is an investment that your feet will appreciate.

-The Imprint CumulusPRO Commercial Couture Strata is the only mat we tested that's certified by the National Floor Safety Institute, which makes the price tag easier to stomach.
-The Imprint's damp cushioning is less soft than other mats, but combined with its firm support, it is one that reviewers could stand on for long periods without fatigue.
+The Imprint CumulusPRO Commercial Couture Strata is the only mat we tested to be certified by the National Floor Safety Institute, which makes the price tag a bit easier to swallow.
+The Imprint's damp cushioning isn't as soft as other mats, but its firm support made it one that our testers could stand on for long periods without fatigue.
 We found the Imprint exceptionally comfortable and were impressed with its stability on hardwood floors.
-The bottom of the mat clung to the floor surface hard enough to require us to peel the mat off to move it.
+The bottom of the mat clung to the floor surface well enough that we had to peel the mat up to move it.

 As you might imagine, the strong adhesion makes the Imprint harder to move than other mats we tested, most of which we could lift easily.
-And while it's not the most attractive mat, nor one that comes in a litany of colors and sizes, if you're looking for a solidly built, supportive, and stable flat mat, the Imprint CumulusPRO is our first recommendation.
+Despite not being the most attractive mat, nor one that comes in a litany of colors and sizes, this is still our first recommendation for a solidly built, supportive, and stable flat mat.

 The Clever mat does have a thinner middle than other raised mats that we tested, but its stability and easy storage make it an excellent option for someone seeking a raised mat that doesn't break the bank.